lareza-farhan-wanaghi/vix-evermos-golang-backend/readme.md

 13. Users should not be able to modify other users' Toko data.
 14. Users should not be able to modify other users' Produk data.
 15. Users should not be able to modify other users' Trx data.
-16. When creating Trx data, the LogProduk data associated with that Trx should also be created.
+16. When creating Trx data, create also its LogProduk data.
-17. The LogProduk should be used to store the Produk data associated with the Trx data.
+17. The LogProduk table should be used to store Produk data associated with Trx data.
 18. Implementing clean architecture.

 ### Additional Info